 Alexander McCall Smith is one of the world's most prolific and best-loved authors.
 He was born in 1948 and brought up in Southern Rhodesia (present-day Zimbabwe) before moving to Scotland at the age of 17 to attend the University of Edinburgh.
 For many years he was a professor of Medical Law and worked in universities in the UK and Botswana before turning his hand to writing fiction.
 It wasn't until the publication of the highly successful The No. 1 Ladies' Detective Agency that Alexander became a household name, gaining recognition for his gentle humanity and wicked sense of humour.
 The series has sold over twenty million copies in the English language alone, has contributed to a more positive world-view of Botswana and encouraged thousands to fall in love with this beautiful country.
 Sales have soared in recent years and now total almost 28 million copies in 47 languages.
 Stage, screen and radio adaptations have delighted readers of all age and transformed lives.
 McCall Smith has received numerous awards for his writing, and holds honorary doctorates from thirteen universities in Europe and North America.
 In 2007, he received a CBE for services to literature, and in 2011 was honoured by the President of Botswana for services through literature to the country.
 He received the Bollinger Everyman Wodehouse Prize for Comic Fiction in 2015, and The National Arts Club (of America) Medal of Honour for Achievement in Literature in 2017.
 In 2020, he received the honorary fellowship of the FT Weekend Oxford Literary Festival.
 And in 2022, he received the Lifetime Achievement in the Saltire Literary Awards.

-UK: Little, Brown (1998)

-US: Anchor

-Primary Agent: CW

-Translation Agents: AH/GB/SN

-The No. 1 Ladies' Detective Agency

-Led by the belief that a detective needs to know about people as much as the mysteries they're solving, Mma Ramotswe takes on cases of straying husbands and missing persons with her associate Grace Makutsi.
+He received a knighthood in 2024 for services to literature, academia and charity.
+Alexander McCall Smith The No.1 Ladies' Detective Agency The multi-million copy bestelling series Aniong the greatest comfort-ready of all time' Sunday Times UK: Little, Brown (1998) US: Anchor Primary Agent: CW Translation Agents: GB/SN TV/Film Agent: The Haworth The No. 1 Ladies' Detective Agency Led by the belief that a detective needs to know about people as much as the mysteries they're solving, Mma Ramotswe takes on cases of straying husbands and missing persons with her associate Grace Makutsi.
 Armed with her good nature, deep-rooted wisdom and the occasional cup of tea, she navigates both her cases and the minutiae of everyday life.
 Told with kind-hearted, close observations of the world, at the heart of the series is McCall Smith's appreciation of the 'interestingness' of everyday existence, entwined with a depiction of life in Botswana that celebrates culture and community.
 Mma Ramotswe remains the tenacious detective who continues to draw readers with her wisdom, wit, and empathy.

-'McCall Smith's generous writing and dry humour, his gentleness and humanity, and his ability to evoke a place and a set of characters without caricature or condescension have endeared his books (to) readers.' - New York Times

-Bulgarian (Audio): Storytel; Danish (Audio): Mofibo; Dutch (Audio): Lind & Co; Finnish: Otava; French: 10/18;

-Icelandic: Forlagid; Italian: TEA; Norwegian: Cappelen Damm; Serbian: Laguna
+'McCall Smith's generous writing and dry humour, his gentleness and humanity, and his ability to evoke a place and a set of characters without caricature or condescension have endeared his books [to] readers.' - New York Times Danish (Audio): Mofibo; Dutch (Audio): Lind & Co; Finnish: Otava; French: 10/18; Icelandic: Forlagid; Italian: TEA; Norwegian: Cappelen Damm; Serbian: Laguna; Swedish: Audio Val McDermid Over 19 million copies sold worldwide.

-Val McDermid

-Over 19 million copies sold worldwide.